Product-led growth strategy is a business model where the product is the primary driver of engagement, retention, and acquisition.

 At the end of the five minutes, users receive a prompt to extend the time limit or improve the video quality.

-Loom also provides a micro video to show users what the perfect video from Loom might look and sound like.
+Loom also provides a micro video to show users what a perfect video from Loom might look and sound like.
 These upselling messages are aimed at motivating users to subscribe to advanced plans.

 Conclusion

 Relying solely on a sales-led approach is outdated.
-The product-led growth strategy changes your perspective of your product and its end user.
+Product-led growth reduces reliance on traditional sales teams by empowering users to experience value directly through the product.
+A product-led growth strategy shifts your perspective on your product and its end users.
 Focus on building a product that solves problems and resonates with your users.

 The product-led growth examples discussed above can help you maintain focus on your users and discover strategies that drive long-term growth.
-Book a demo to learn how you can take your first steps toward becoming a product-led company.
+These examples are designed to achieve sustainable growth by enabling continuous user engagement and iterative product improvement.